17 Historical Mystery Books to Test Your Skills

 I was so hooked by this British murder mystery/thriller.
 A mysterious person is trying to right the wrongs of the past by luring unsuspecting criminals to a deserted island…and then murdering them one by one.

 But who is the killer?
 Why are they killing?
 And just how long have they been stalking their prey?
-You have to figure out whodunit in this unreliable narrator book that is one of the best mystery books of all time.
-This is one of the historical mystery books you will not want to miss.
+You have to figure out whodunit in this unreliable narrator book.

 The Forgotten Garden by Kate Morton